bwsw/cs-pulse-sensor/README.md

 # cs-pulse-sensor
 The purpose of the container is to monitor remote libvirt KVM hypervisor host and gather the information about VM resource usage.
 It is implemented in python2.7 with libvirt.
-It stores gathered statistics to the remote influxdb storage.
+It stores collected statistics to the remote influxdb storage.

-Currently it gathers next metrics:
+Currently it collects next metrics:
  - Host: CPU statistics, RAM statistics
  - Virtual machines: cpuTime, RAM usage, disk IO, network IO